asharytamano/mliterature/README.md

 ---

 🛡️ License
-This project is released under the MIT License.
+This project is released under the MIT License.<br>
 Feel free to use and adapt, provided proper attribution is given to the developer and cultural source material.

 ---